 Owing to the interbank market difficulties, central banks such as the ECB also felt the need to lend in open market operations at longer maturities than had hitherto been the case.
-In the US, the Fed introduced the Term Auction Facility (TAF) making funds available at longer terms than normal.
+In the US, the Fed introduced the Term Auction Facility (TAF) making funds available at longer terms than normal (up to 84 days), and also allowed lending from the discount window for up to 90 days.
 This extension of the maturity of liquidity assistance was a response to the weakness of the longer-term interbank market and the banks' needs for such funding in the light of the collapse of ABCP issuance and the demand for backup facilities.
 It also meant that some players with adequate liquidity positions had even more scope to hoard liquidity.
-[I'd rather keep this.]
+Fernandez de Lis (2008) argues that such long term provision is contrary to the traditional view of LOLR which did not envisage a prolonged liquidity crisis in interbank markets.